-Under certain circumstances, if you're a member of the military and you're ordered to move or you're deployed, the federal Servicemembers Civil Relief Act allows you to cancel a car lease—and you won't have to pay an early termination charge or penalty.
+Under some circumstances, if you're a member of the military and you're ordered to move, or you're deployed, the federal Servicemembers Civil Relief Act allows you to cancel a car lease—and you won't have to pay an early termination charge or penalty.

-On December 19, 2003, President George W. Bush signed into law the Servicemembers Civil Relief Act (SCRA) as an amendment to the Soldiers' and Sailors' Civil Relief Act of 1940.
+On December 19, 2003, President George W. Bush signed the Servicemembers Civil Relief Act (SCRA) as an amendment to the Soldiers' and Sailors' Civil Relief Act of 1940.
 The SCRA provides legal relief to military personnel by allowing them to postpone, suspend, or get out of certain civil obligations so they can devote their full energies to serving the United States.

 The SCRA applies to all active duty members of the United States military, including:

-In some situations, dependents of servicemembers—like a spouse or child—are also covered by the SCRA's protections.
+In some situations, dependents of servicemembers, like a spouse or child, are also covered by the SCRA's protections.

-The SCRA allows servicemembers to cancel a car lease under certain circumstances if the servicemember (or the servicemember's dependents) use the car for personal or business transportation.
+The SCRA allows servicemembers to cancel a car lease under certain circumstances if the servicemember, or the servicemember's dependents, use the car for personal or business transportation.

 You may cancel a car lease that you signed before active duty if:

 you enter military service under a call or order of at least 180 days, or

 you have orders for a shorter period of time that are extended to a period of at least 180 days.
 (50 U.S.C.
 App. § 3955).